Are You Finished Yet? How to avoid overworking your coloring.

 6. Day Dreaming

 I'm going to give this unicorn card to sweet little Justin and he will love it so much!
-He'll sleep with the card under his pillow every night until he's 27 years old knowing that his Nana loves him...
+He'll sleep with the card under his pillow every night until he's 27 years old knowing Nana loves him...

 or

 Janet will be so touched that I was "Thinking of Ewe".
 She'll show this card to all our co-workers.
-Then the staff will cheer and carry me on their shoulders to the Chairman's office and they'll loudly demand that I be promoted to the head of a new Coloring Department where I'll make sheep themed cards for all the major holidays...
+The staff will cheer and carry me on their shoulders to the Chairman's office and they'll loudly demand that I be promoted to the head of a new Coloring Department where I'll make sheep themed cards for all the major holidays...

 Distracted coloring is bad coloring.

-So move away from the table.
+Move away from the table.

 Don't touch the project until you're back on earth.